 Huawei Technologies will have to use domestic chips for another year as the Trump administration has extended the ban on doing business with the Chinese smartphone giant.

-Tech news platform ExtremeTech said, “Neither the Kirin 710 or SMIC’s 14nm FinFET process are particularly noteworthy in and of themselves.”
+Although, tech news platform ExtremeTech said, “Neither the Kirin 710 or SMIC’s 14nm FinFET process are particularly noteworthy in and of themselves.”
 Intel delivered its 14nm silicon back in 2014.

 In addition to American chips, Huawei cannot provide for Google apps in its Android smartphones.
 Instead, the giant had to build an alternative, Huawei Mobile Services Core and Huawei AppGallery, for its smartphones, including Honor phones.
 For this reason, XDA-Developers News said the Huawei Mate 30 Pro – while “objectively one of the best hardware releases” of 2019, would not be a good choice for everyone.

-The U.S. ban has been extended until May 2021.
+The U.S. ban has been prolonged until May 2021, for now.